koihin/diceandgames/content/post/zverograd-ijn.md

 - Shadow Of Death
 - Yukiko

-*Fumiko's Tactician - how many Pass Tokens you get from the skill depends on the size of battle.
+*Fumiko's Tactician Skill - how many Pass Tokens you get from the skill depends on the size of battle.
+For fluff reasons, your Hero will not be at Fumiko's level.
+But a Kaigun-shōsa at best.

 **Patrol size** - Nothing
 ** Skirmish sizes - 1 Pass Token